ChristerNilsson/2023/023B-SeniorSchack/README.md

             * Directory structure
             * .link file

-Here are some alternatives using directoru Information.
+Here are some alternatives using directory Information.
 [] indicates what the browser will display.

 ```